 24. Learn to go with the flow and just say yes – People are much more laid back in Asia.
 Travel Asia and use it as a time to relax.
 Don’t get caught up with things being late or schedules.
 Just expect things as they are or it’ll be a nightmare trip for you.

 25. Don’t expect western safety standards – You will have “OMG we’re going to die” moments when driving too close to the edge of a cliff or riding through choppy waves in the ocean.
-It’s just how it is in SE Asia.
+This stuff happens all the time when you backpack through Asia.
 Also when on a boat never expect there to be enough life jackets so don’t freak out at everything that doesn’t seem “safe.”

-26. Know visa requirements – From how much visas will cost, to knowing if you need a picture or not, and what currency to pay in (usually USD).
-Know if you need apply online beforehand or if you can get it at the border, or if you need proof of a flight of onward travel (most don’t care but the Philippines is very strict about this).
+26. Know visa requirements – For every country on your southeast Aia trip you will need to know how much visas will cost, to knowing if you need a picture or not, and what currency to pay in (usually USD).
+Know if you need to apply online beforehand or if you can get it at the border, or if you need proof of a flight of onward travel (most don’t care but the Philippines is very strict about this).

 27. You will see the same souvenirs over and over again – No need to panic and buy everything at once.
 Guaranteed you will see the same thing in the next city or country.